MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * If the number of cached apps exceed the maximum cache size, the oldest cached app is removed from the cache.
 * If the user doesn't return to the app within 20 minutes, the app is removed from the cache.
 * The app isn't cached if Teams doesn't receive the `readyToUnload` signal from the app within 30 seconds after sending the `beforeUnload` notification.
-* App caching is disabled in the following scenarios:
+* To avoid any issue with app caching, ensure the following:
-  * System memory is less than 4 GB.
+  * System memory is more than 4 GB.
-  * Available memory is less than 1 GB on Windows or 512 MB on Mac.
+  * Available memory is more than 1 GB on Windows or 512 MB on Mac.
 * Side panel is the only supported frameContext for app caching in meetings.
 * App caching isn't supported for meetings where the invited user count is more than 20.
 * If an app fails to load, the app isn't cached.